 He is afraid tonight.

 There was a time when he was afraid most nights.
 He lived inside a quivering mound of terror, his senses peaked and spiked and whistling with tension.
 But then, inevitably, it became mundane.
-Those growling ghouls of fever and frostbite, hyperthermia and those strange, festering ailments born of the damp, as though his body were a fertile ground for fungus, or had given up altogether, and started to decompose.
-And the ever present threat of theft, the little he had, loss of crucial belongings like bedding and booze.
-Fists and tempers and angry eyes, too bright to be natural, too sad to survive.
-They become, if not acceptable, at least somehow accepted.
+Those growling ghouls of fever and frostbite, and those strange, festering ailments born of the damp, as though his body were a fertile ground for fungus, or had given up altogether, and begun to decompose.
+The ever present threat of theft of the little he had, loss of crucial belongings like bedding and booze.
+Fists and tempers and angry, chemically altered pupils, too bright to be natural, too sad to survive.
+They became, if not acceptable, at least somehow accepted.
 If not companionable, at least recognizable companions.
 Now he walks with them, sleeps with them, hates them but no longer remembers a life without them.

 He has no reason to be afraid tonight.

-But he shrinks back into the hollows of the walls of buildings, settles himself in the shelter behind the bins, nestles into their warm, musty stench.
+But he shrinks back into the hollows of the walls of buildings, settles himself behind the bins, nestling into their warm, musty stench.
 A sudden sound makes him start and he sits up, wide eyed and peers around the bin to the end of the alley.
 There is a bright, white flash of something, a sudden shout of laughter.
 Footsteps.
 He listens, heart pounding, until they leave the alley in their wake, and retreat into nothing.
 He breathes again.
 Or he thinks he does.
-It’s hard to tell in this alley, the air seems full of breath.
+It’s hard to tell in this alley – the air seems full of breath.
 He doesn’t know how much of it is his.

 Something is wrong.

 There is no one else here.
 It’s a quiet place, somewhere to hide, but it is also the haunt of sharp toothed hunters, foxes and cats, badgers and old needles.
 It’s not a place to stay.
 It would be better to go now, to join the others.
-There are a couple of small groups who Justin, if not exactly, ‘in with’, is at least tolerated by, on a passing occasion.
+There are a couple of small groups that Justin, if not exactly, ‘in with’, is at least tolerated by, on a passing occasion.
 They sleep in the carpark behind the garage, and in the shadow of the town-hall at the top of the steps.
-There would be booze, and wild chatter, and, as long as they were to steer clear of the other, less stable groups, there would be a relative peace, a sort of wobbly safety.
+They would share booze, and wild chatter and, as long as they were to steer clear of any other, less stable groups, there would be a relative peace, a sort of wobbly safety.
 Justin feels a warm rush, a sudden, panicky urge to find them.
 Usually he keeps himself to himself.
-Sleeps in the hollow under the bench behind the pub at the back entrance.
+Sleeps in the hollow under the bench behind the back entrance to the pub .
 Leaves by the time they open up again for breakfast.